Content start here

 Jessica Clarke

 Clarke was installed as the Robert C. and Nanette T. Packard Professor of Law.
 She is an award-winning scholar on antidiscrimination law, with a focus on sex, gender and sexuality.
-She discussed how her research interests stem from a childhood of being bullied and harassed, and how her hatred of enforced conformity led to her work in the law’s potential to address discrimination that compound systemic injustice.
+She discussed how her research interests stem from a childhood of being bullied and harassed, and how her hatred of enforced conformity led to her work on the law’s potential to address discrimination that compounds systemic injustice.

 “When people get assigned to play some particular role in life, often based on some arbitrary characteristics, they don’t get a meaningful chance to decide the path for themselves,” Clarke said.
 “As a scholar, I’m interested in the law’s potential to disrupt these types of discrimination.”